bsilvade/d36-bigspring/exampleSite/content/english/_index.md

     link : "https://d36.intellias.healthcare/"

 ##################### Feature ##########################
-feature:
+#feature:
-  enable : true
+#  enable : true
-  title : "Key Activities"
+#  title : "Key Activities"
-  feature_item:
+#  feature_item:
+#    # feature item loop
+#    - name : "Technology Scouting & Partnership"
+#      icon : "fas fa-user-clock"
+#      content : "Global positioning in the ecosystem to identify and negotiate with the right partners."

     # feature item loop
-    - name : "Technology Scouting & Partnership"
+#    - name : "Build-Operate-Transfer"
-      icon : "fas fa-user-clock"
+#      icon : "fas fa-object-group"
-      content : "Global positioning in the ecosystem to identify and negotiate with the right partners."
+#      content : "Own the value of the services at the end of the engagement."

     # feature item loop
-    - name : "Build-Operate-Transfer"
+#    - name : "DevOps as a Service"
-      icon : "fas fa-object-group"
+#      icon : "fas fa-code"
-      content : "Own the value of the services at the end of the engagement."
+#      content : "Benefit from experienced and mature development teams."

     # feature item loop
-    - name : "DevOps as a Service" icon : "fas fa-code" content : "Benefit from experienced and mature development teams."
+#    - name : "Product Development"
+#      icon : "fas fa-heart"
+#      content : "We take you from proof-of-concept to the market."

     # feature item loop
-    - name : "Product Development"
+#    - name : "Data Science, AI & Machine Learning"
-      icon : "fas fa-heart"
+#      icon : "fas fa-tachometer-alt"
-      content : "We take you from proof-of-concept to the market."
+#      content : "World-class competence to discover insights in your data."

     # feature item loop
-    - name : "Data Science, AI & Machine Learning"
-      icon : "fas fa-tachometer-alt"
-      content : "World-class competence to discover insights in your data."

-    # feature item loop
-    - name : "Nearshore and Operation"
+#    - name : "Nearshore and Operation"
-      icon : "fas fa-cloud"
+#      icon : "fas fa-cloud"
-      content : "We ensure business continuity through the product maturity stages."
+#      content : "We ensure business continuity through the product maturity stages."